A-sleh/Student-Institute-Management/Front-End/README.md

     - [X] Refcator The Notification
     - [X] Complete build The Delete Student Logic
-    - [X] Restyle The Table In Show Student Details
+    - [X] Restyle The Table In Show Student Details Day 2 :
+    - [] Maping UpdateSubject to conver to action ( update and create )
+    - [] solve class object in create student request
+    - [] solve class object in show student details